You might also be interested in Phuket’s Lessor-Known Beaches and Viewpoints.

-Nai Thon Beach is a very peaceful beach, reminiscent of what Phuket’s more famous beaches were like 20 years ago.
-The fine sandy beach is a great spot for those who want a quiet swim away from the crowds.
+A very peaceful beach on Phuket’s west coast, reminiscent of what the beaches were like 20 years ago.
+The fine sandy beach at Nai Thon is a great spot for those who want a quiet swim away from the crowds.

-Immediately behind beach are tall trees providing nice shady spots.
-Behind the trees is an equally quiet village with some good value for money restaurants and shops renting umbrellas.
-At the north end of Nai Thon beach is the new Pullman Phuket Arcadia Resort.
+Immediately behind the beach are tall trees providing nice shady spots, an equally quiet village with some good value-for-money restaurants.
+At the north end of Nai Thon Beach, is the Pullman Phuket Arcadia Resort.

-Going south from Nai Thon, the road winds through hills, passing a number of beautiful sandy coves, the luxury Trisara resort and continues on towards Bang Tao beach.
+Located few miles south of the airport and about a 40-minute drive from Patong.
+En route, the road winds through hills, passes a number of beautiful sandy coves and continues on towards Bang Tao Beach.

-This is the third longest and one of the more popular beaches in Phuket.
-The beach has good snorkelling spots and a great choice of dining, shopping and nightlife nearby.
-Due to its length, the beach rarely feels too crowded.
+Karon has good snorkelling spots and a great choice of dining, shopping and nightlife nearby.
+Due to its length, the beach is rarely overcrowded.

 The area is great for swimming from November to April.
-A few well-known hotels including The Nai Harn are located on this beach.
+A few well-known hotels including The Nai Harn are located here.